Projects

 Only published policies are included in policy bundles.
 Draft policies are not enforced.

 A project can have multiple active policies.
-All active policies are evaluated for every action check -- the rules from all policies are combined and evaluated together using the standard evaluation order.
+All active policies are evaluated for every action check.
+The rules from all policies are combined and evaluated together using the standard evaluation order.

 Policy Versioning